opulencephp/docs/installing.md

     }
 }
 ```

+<h2 id="routes">Routes</h2>
+Create new routes in *config/http/routes.php*.
+To handle each route, add methods to *src/Project/Application/Http/Controllers/Tutorial.php*.

+<h2 id="views">Views</h2>
+To change the contents of each page, change the views in the *resources/views* directory.
+To change the CSS, edit *public/assets/css/style.css*.

+If you want to create view builders, add them to *src/Project/Application/Http/Views/Builders*.
+Then, register each view builder to the appropriate template in *src/Project/Application/Bootstrappers/Http/Views/BuildersBootstrapper.php*.

+<h2 id="console-commands">Console Commands</h2>
+You can run console commands running `php apex` from your project's root directory.
+To create a custom command, create a class that extends `Opulence\Console\Commands\Command`, and put it in the *src/Project/Application/Console/Commands* directory.
+Then, add the fully-qualified name of your command class to *config/console/commands.php*.

+<h2 id="environment-variables">Environment Variables</h2>
+Your application is currently in the development environment.
+To change the environment to production, update *config/environment/.env.app.php* and change the `ENV_NAME` value to `Environment::PRODUCTION`.

 <h2 id="renaming-project">Renaming Project</h2>
 By default, an Opulence project is named "Project".
 To change it to something more fitting for your application, open up a console on your server, navigate to the directory Opulence was installed to, and run: